ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

 This specification defines Hybrid Public Key Encryption (HPKE) for use with JSON Object Signing and Encryption (JOSE).
-HPKE offers a variant of public key encryption of arbitrary-sized plaintexts for a recipient public key.
+HPKE offers a variant of public key encryption of arbitrary-sized plaintexts for a recipient public key, and provides security against adaptive chosen ciphertext attacks (IND-CCA2-secure).

 HPKE is a general encryption framework utilizing an asymmetric key encapsulation mechanism (KEM), a key derivation function (KDF),